 - 9:1 UNUN has very low Insertion loss, from less than 0.1dB at 1.8MHz to 0.25dB at 28MHz, additional loss of whole antenna system could be expected from mismatch on the coaxial cable and Tuner losses (see the diagram at the gallery of S21 measurement of two back to back 9:1 UNUNs)

 - The transformer is wound with PTFE (Teflon wire) on two (2) 2.4-inch diameter Ferrite toroids in order to handle 1500W at any frequency.

 - It takes only moments to deploy the antenna.
 Pull the wire end into a tree, hang it off the balcony, hook it to a pole, hook it to a building and you are on the air making contacts.

-- Most HF ham bands can be tuned by the tuner in your radio.
+- Most HF ham bands can be tuned by the tuner on your radio.
 NOTE: to tune all HF ham bands an external tuner may be required.

 - It could work without counterpoise (Coaxial cable has to be at least 25 feet long) but grounding at wing nut next to the connector is recommended.